 - Requires Regular Cleaning – Carpet collects dust and dirt fairly easily, so it requires regular cleaning.
 Larger spaces will require more cleaning, including deep cleaning with a steam cleaner and other equipment—especially if you have pets.

-- Risk of Stains – Even though carpet can be stain-resistant or even Scotch Guarded, certain stains will stay in the carpet and be very difficult to remove.
+- Risk of Stains – Even though carpet can be stain-resistant or even Scotch Guarded, certain stains stay in the carpet and are difficult to remove.
 This might require replacing the carpet or spending money for multiple deep cleaning sessions.

 - Harbors Allergens – If there are any pets in the household, thick carpet can harbor hair and any allergens the pets might bring in from outdoors.
 People with allergies may have a hard time living in a household with carpet, especially if the carpet is older and can retain odors and dirt if not regularly maintained.

-It can take some time to decide between a hardwood or carpet flooring installation since both options offer numerous benefits and can be perfect for all types of living spaces.
-Weighing the pros and cons of hardwood flooring and carpet can help you decide whether either type of flooring is right for your bedroom, hallways, and living areas.
+It can take some time to decide between a hardwood vs carpet flooring.
+Both options offer numerous benefits and can be perfect for all types of living spaces.
+Weighing the pros and cons of hardwood flooring and carpet can help you decide which is right for your living areas.